Garven Metusala: Club career

 In 2018, Metusala played for PLSQ side CS St-Hubert.
 In 2019, he joined fellow PLSQ side CS Fabrose.
 He won the league cup with Fabrose in 2019.
 In 2020, after making a single appearance for Fabrose, he joined A.S.
 Blainville during the COVID-19 pandemic-shortened season, winning the league title.

 At the 2021 CPL–U Sports Draft, Metusala was selected in the first round (8th overall) by Forge FC.
 On 23 June 2021, he signed his first professional contract with the club.
 On 27 June, Metusala made his debut, as a substitute, in a 2–0 loss to Valour FC.
 He started his first match on 4 July against Pacific FC.
 He scored his first goal on 9 August 2021 against Atlético Ottawa.
 He helped Forge advance to the Championship match in 2021, in which he started, but they were defeated by Pacific FC.
 In 2022, he won the CPL title with Forge.
+In October 2023, he helped the club win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.
+On July 27, 2024, he made his 100th appearance for the club.
+He departed the club after the 2024 season.

+In January 2025, Metusala joined USL Championship side Colorado Springs Switchbacks.

 International career

-Metusala is eligible to represent Canada, Haiti, and the Republic of Congo, through birth, his mother, and father, respectively.

-In August 2021, he was contacted by the Haitian Football Federation about joining the Haiti national team.
-In March 2022, Metusala was called up by the Haiti national football team for a friendly match against Guatemala.
-He made his international debut on March 28, starting the game and going 85 minutes in a 2–1 loss.
+In August 2021, Metusala was first contacted by the Haitian Football Federation about representing Haiti internationally, being eligible through his mother's origins.
+In March 2022, he received his first call-up by the Haiti senior national team for a friendly match against Guatemala.
+He made his international debut on March 28, starting the aforementioned game and playing 85 minutes in a 2–1 loss.

+In June 2023, Metusala was named to Haiti's final squad for the 2023 CONCACAF Gold Cup: he featured in every minute, as Les Grenadiers eventually got eliminated after the group stage.